A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Evolution of Vortex patterns

 \section{Evolution of Vortex patterns}

-The vortex development and evolution in normal fluid is entirely different that of observed in dusty plasma medium which is considered as visco-elastic fluid.
+The vortex development and evolution in a normal fluid are entirely different from that observed in a dusty plasma medium considered a visco-elastic fluid.
+The stability of vortices or coherent structures in the inviscid fluid is perfectly stable over time but the destabilization of vortices is expected in a dusty plasma medium.
+It should be noted that the concept of inviscid flow is a simplification, of course, in the case of conventional fluids.
+Several factors can affect the stability of vortices.
+For example, the viscosity of the medium, interaction strength between charged grains, external perturbation, changes in the flow regime (laminar to turbulence flow), the interaction of vortices, and instabilities develop in the system.
+In recent years, numerous authors have performed analytical and computational works to explore the evolution, interaction, and stability of dust vortices.
 Dharodi et al.\cite{vikramvortice1} performed numerical simulation to explore the evolution and interaction of coherent vortices in strongly coupled dusty plasma by considering its visco-elastic nature.
-They observed the originating transverse shear waves during the evolution of vortex patterns as is depicted in Fig.\ref{fig:fig15}.
+They observed the originating transverse shear waves during the evolution of vortex patterns as is depicted in Fig.\ref{fig:fig21}.